tinypascal/tinymath/README.md

 - parser
 - interpreter (rpn stack machine)

-Its primary purpose is a learning platform to build on, contains debugging for each stage.
+Its primary purpose is to provide a learning platform to build on, contains debugging information for each stage.
 Sample debugging output for the input '4 + 2 * (5 - 2)':

 ```
 Result: *** Lexer ***
 1 Number: 4